GUIDE TO EV CHARGING

 There are two common charging speeds found for EV chargers.

-Slow chargers use alternating current (AC) and normally charge at speeds of 3.7kWH or 7.4kWh (while some go up to 22kWh, these are rare in the UK).
+Standard chargers use alternating current (AC) and normally charge at speeds 7.4kWh (while some go up to 22kWh, the vast majority of UK homes are unable to charge at these speeds).
 You’ll usually find these chargers at home, in workplaces and at some public charging points.

 Type 1 and type 2 connectors support slow charging.